Smith Family Papers

 The Smith Family Papers contain correspondence, legal documents, notes, typed and printed material, newspaper clippings and assorted family memorabilia.
 The papers are divided into three categories (business, family, politics) and arranged in a loose chronological order.

 The papers of John Smith deal mainly with his law practice with Benjamin Swift (1810-1827).
 The papers of John Gregory and Edward Curtis Smith are dominated by personal correspondence.
 There is also a substantial amount of correspondence between members of the family.
 The campaigns for Governor of Vermont by J. G. (1863) and E.C.
 (1898), J.G’s raising of pedigree cattle, E.C’s Yale papers (1872-1875), and E.C’s mining interests in South Dakota (1889-1898) are among the subjects covered in this collection.
-Contributions by Mrs. J.G. and Mrs. E.C.
-Smith include literary memorabilia such as plays, poems, accounts of travels and a personal account of the St. Albans Raid, 1864.
+Contributions by Ann Eliza (Brainerd) Smith (Mrs. J.G.
+Smith) and Anna Bailey (James) Smith (Mrs. E.C.
+Smith) include literary memorabilia such as plays, poems, accounts of travels and a personal account of the St. Albans Raid, 1864.

 The collection contains relatively little material concerning the railroads and other businesses in which J. G. and E.C. were involved.
 The correspondence deals chiefly with the personal lives of the family.